 Contact Andy Slater or Cameron to get involved!

-Last year in El Paso… we experienced the value of an Outreach Trailer.
+Two years ago in El Paso… we experienced the value of an Outreach Trailer.
 Now NHBC Missions and Youth have partnered to equip our own trailer for local outreaches.
 But we must equip our team to serve effectively as we go out to reach children and their parents!
 This will begin in September.
 Contact Any Slater or Cameron to get involved!

 Update on the Beirut Explosion